andrew/ultimate-awesome/README.md

 - [awesome-semo](https://github.com/semojs/awesome-semo) - Even though Semo is not that awesome yet.
 - [awesome-git-beginner-resources](https://github.com/servetier/awesome-git-beginner-resources) - A curation of beginner resources for Git, focused on the less-intuitive aspects. .
 - [sg-awesome](https://github.com/sghost13/sg-awesome) - Unorganized personal awesome list.
+- [awesome-ai-coding](https://github.com/shalk/awesome-ai-coding) -   A curated list of AI-powered coding tools, libraries, and resources for developers - from code completion to testing, review, and   deployment.
 - [awesome-tools](https://github.com/shananin/awesome-tools) - A list of awesome tools or resources (mainly for programming).
 - [awesome-open-source](https://github.com/ShlokMohanty/awesome-open-source) - A curated list of Open Source projects based on programming languages that you can contribute to.
 - [awesome-rag](https://github.com/shuishen112/awesome-rag) - This is a repo to show the recent RAG approaches. .